publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395fff.md

 >     “(g) __Waiver Authority.—__

->     The Secretary may waive such requirements of title XVIII of the Social Security Act \[this subchapter\] as may be necessary for the purposes of carrying out the demonstration project, other than waiving the requirement that an individual be homebound in order to be eligible for benefits for home health services.
+>     The Secretary may waive such requirements of title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] as may be necessary for the purposes of carrying out the demonstration project, other than waiving the requirement that an individual be homebound in order to be eligible for benefits for home health services.

 >     “(h) __Evaluation and Report.—__